 Writing Prompts

-Write a piece of prose of 500-750 words that takes you to a place or time you’d rather have been living in during lockdown.
+Write a piece of prose of 500-750 words that takes you to a place or time you would rather live in.

 You are walking late at night in an unknown place and you come to an abandoned building.
 You look down and see a mysterious-looking little book with strange shapes all over the deep red cover.
 You open it and see the title page reads ‘Our Message to the World’.
 What does the book contain?

-Write about your reflections on lockdown 2021 both positive and negative.
+Write about your reflections on the lockdown from 2021 both positive and negative.
 Include in your writing the phrase ‘I know why the caged bird sings.’

-Write a piece of prose of 500-750 words about what you learned about yourself during the period between New Year and March 8th 2021; ‘The Me I Met While School Was Out’.
+Write a piece of prose of 500-750 words about what you have learned about yourself during holiday periods, or time away from school; ‘The Me I Met While School Was Out’.

-Write 500-750 words on the topic of ’10 Good Reasons [your village/town/city/local area] is the Centre of the Universe’ with reference to lockdown restrictions.
+Write 500-750 words on the topic of ’10 Good Reasons [your village/town/city/local area] is the Centre of the Universe’.

 Competitions